GeomorphOnline/GeomorphOnline.github.io/lessons/_hydrology/rainfall-runoff-activity.md

 author_profile: true
 ---

-*Relatively little of the water in a river actually rains out onto it.
-Rather, it travels across and under the landscape to reach the stream.*
+*Relatively little of the water in a river actually comes from rain directly falling onto it.
+Rather, rainfall travels across and under the landscape to reach the stream.*

 ## Learning Goals